Rachel-Alcraft/PeopleProject/README.md

 ##### This script attempts to blend people's preferences and project priority to perform automatic allocation.
 - There is an inevitable element of randomness, especially if everything is of equal priority
+- Projects expiring soon are prioritised, but cancelled if they can't be allocated
-- There is a built in preference for sharing projects if they are longer than 10 days (arbitrary)
+- There is a preference for sharing projects if they are longer than 10 days (arbitrary)
 - It will first try to allocate important preferred projects to at least 2 people, but then will try just 1 person for the preferred important projects
 - - (These rules can be changed just by shuffling the order around)